KDRB: Programming

 100.3 The Bus primarily has no DJs, except Heather Burnside in middays and Maxwell in afternoon drive.
 However, most of the time, the "Bus Driver" is heard between most songs and commercial breaks, mainly to identify the station.
 The voice of the "Bus Driver" is national voiceover artist Mark Driscoll.

 KDRB has been the flagship station for the Iowa State University Cyclones sports teams since the 2006-2007 season, taking over from sister station AM 1460 KXNO.
 Its longtime AM sister, WHO, airs the games of the rival University of Iowa.

 Signal

 KDRB has an effective radiated power of 100,000 watts, the maximum output for non-grandfathered FM stations.
 It broadcasts from a height above average terrain (HAAT) of 547 meters (1795 feet).
 That gives it one of the best FM signals in Iowa, allowing it to be heard over much of the state.
-With a good radio, it can sometimes be heard in small sections of Kansas, Illinois and Nebraska.
-Co-owned AM 1040 WHO also has the largest coverage area of any AM station in the state of Iowa.
-With a good radio at night, WHO AM can be heard as far away as northern Mexico.
+The station is often heard in the states surrounding Iowa, including into Cedar Rapids, the Quad Cities and Omaha–Council Bluffs depending on reception from car stereos beyond its main signal contour, and the effects of tropospheric propagation.